micahwoods/atcweb3/content/post/organic-matter-terminology-in-turfgrass-soils/index.md

 I hope this will catch on.[^1] I have too many discussion that go back and forth simply trying to figure out what type of organic matter measurement we are talking about.
 And I see the occasional test shared with me where someone thinks they are looking at total organic material, but from the values on the test, it's apparent that they've actually gotten a test for soil organic matter, rather than for total organic material.

 [^1]: You'll see from my previous posts on this topic that I have often used the terms "organic matter" or "soil organic matter" to refer to what I now am saying we should call "total organic material."
-I'm going to try to better about that, to be clear myself in how I communicate about this.
+I'm going to try to do better about that, to be clear and more consistent in how I communicate about this.

 For more about this, these three posts elaborate and include photos and test results: